xchainjs/xchainjs-lib/packages/xchain-thorchain-amm/spec.md

 construct TX with Memo and inbound gas_rate
 Send Tx to correct asgardVault or router

-Polls TC to ensure the trasnaction was successful. (this might be a differet function that monitors a given Tx)
+Polls TC to ensure the transaction was successful. (this might be a different function that monitors a given Tx)

 Return Tx, expectedWait
 ```